Who Wants Detachment Anyway?

 ―William Blake

-True love, thus, is also a hallmark of real detachment — unconditional positive regard without any strings attached.
+True love, thus, is also a hallmark of real detachment — it is unconditional positive regard without any strings attached.
 Attachment arises out of our neediness, trying to fulfill our own desires.
 Love arises out of fulfillment, and is accompanied by a desire to ‘give’.
 So when most people think of detachment, perhaps a picture of a monk comes to mind.
-But I would suggest the attainment of real and true detachment would look more like a Santa Claus!
-This is the quality we see in truly happy people.
+But I would suggest the attainment of real and true detachment would look more like a picture of a character such as Santa Claus, or the beautiful picture below of Ammachi!
+Isn’t “detachment” the sparkling quality we see in truly happy people — whose happiness comes from within — and is not dependent on anything outside of themselves?
+Perhaps our modern idea of “detachment” has gotten a bad ‘rep’ and needs a bit of revison!

 “Attachment to the world makes it seem real, while detachment makes it a wondrous play.” ~ Amma